Recognise an extraordinary person with the Janey Antoniou Award

 Who is this award for?

-The award is for a truly exceptional person living with mental illness who has, like Janey, dedicated their time to:
+The award is for a truly exceptional person living with mental illness or their carers who have, like Janey, dedicated their time to:

 - Combating stigma associated with mental illness including schizophrenia

 - Campaigning for the better care for people affected by mental illness, including schizophrenia, both in and outside of healthcare